griefertroll101/Yaml-model-files-for-LMS/README.md

-# Issue regarding lmstudio-communityqwen3.5-4B quants
+# Issue regarding lmstudio-community//qwen3.5-4B quants
-Unable to fix on my end sadly but you can fix this by moving model folder (i.e. qwen3.5-4b) from the lmstudio-community folder to the Unsloth folder and "duplication" be fixed.
+Unable to fix on my end sadly but you can fix this by moving model folder (i.e. qwen3.5-4b) from the lmstudio-community folder to the unsloth folder and "duplication" be fixed.

 Windows Location: ~C:\\Users\\%Username%\\.lmstudio\\models